tfabris/TomServo/README.md

 The shoulder "tube" pieces, inside the pauldrons, are not screen-accurate.
 Re-model them to match reference materials.
 Also go up a spring size as described above.

 The hands are not screen-accurate and need to be improved.
 Re-model them to match reference materials.
-- Finger segments which are closest to the palm need to be the largest in terms of diameter.
-- Make sure the gap between the fingers is gone before sculpting wrinkles.
 - Sculpt wrinkles.

 Trains could still be improved: